kurtosis-tech/kardinal/README.md

 7. Navigate the website in the browser to receive the request in the app running locally outside the cluster

 </details>

-## Helpful links

-- Explore our [docs](https://kardinal.dev/docs) to learn more about how Kardinal works.
-- Ask questions and get help in our community [forum](https://discuss.kardinal.dev).
-- Read our [blog](https://blog.kardinal.dev/) for tips from developers and creators.